State-level data misses growing coronavirus hot spots in U.S., including in the South

 “The most useful next step is to share this with local experts in each area, who will have a better sense of their particular vulnerabilities and habits; for example, do you have a lot of workers migrating between areas that could spread the virus between counties more quickly,” Kolak explained.

-The team has already joined a regional effort to amplify their impact with UW-Madison’s COVID Data Science team, led by Brian Yangell, to further validate these county estimates against two other independent sources.
+The team has already joined a regional effort to amplify their impact with UW-Madison’s COVID Data Science team, led by Brian Yandell, to further validate these county estimates against two other independent sources.
 They are also working with health science professionals to identify the most useful information to incorporate and distribute to make the most impact.
 The team will continue to update the mapping application as better data and more accurate testing numbers become available.